 To get 20% off your first order

-Free shipping with any purchase of $300 or more
+Free shipping with a purchase of $250 or more

 Alpacas are one of the most beautiful South American camelids.
 The Alpaca has been valued for its fibre since pre-Incan times due to the properties and quality of its hair.